Evaluating Professionalism in College Courses

 Many college educators aspire to teach, reinforce, and assess professionalism in their courses, though they may approach this objective in different ways, using different language.
 The grading category of ‘professionalism’ generally relates to skills and attitudes that are transferrable, non-technical, and essential to many workplaces.
 Separate from marks for content knowledge, professionalism marks are typically awarded to encourage and reinforce behaviours that are desirable in students, and that will also be valued when those students enter the workplace (McKeown, 2019).

-Examples of professionalism can include attendance and punctuality, communication skills, organization, ethical awareness, and interpersonal skills, to name just a few.
+Examples of professionalism can include communication skills, organization, ethical awareness, and interpersonal skills, to name just a few.
 Some refer to these categories as “soft skills,” but considering how hard they can be to teach and learn, this term might be misleading.

 To encourage the formation of good habits and the demonstration of essential workplace behaviours in a course, course outlines may include ‘professionalism’ as an evaluation component.
 Professionalism is commonly valued at no more than 5-10% of the overall course grade.
 To promote objectivity and fairness in assessment, grading tools (such as rubrics or checklists) must be designed, distributed, and socialized for the purpose of evaluating professionalism.